What Can You Put in a Hippo Bag – the Ultimate Guide

 You can dispose of plasterboard in a Hippo bag but it must be kept separate from other waste.
 You can segregate the waste by bagging it or wrapping it up.
 It needs to be separated because it can degrade into powder, making it very difficult to separate from other waste in the recycling process.

 Rubble and other construction waste can go in the bag but bear in mind if you use Hippowaste for your collection they have maximum weight restrictions.
-If you exceed this weight restrictions, they will refuse to take the bag away or require you to empty enough of it for them to be able to lift the bag safely using their mechanical hoist.
+If you exceed these weight restrictions, they will refuse to take the bag away or require you to empty enough of it for them to be able to lift the bag safely using their mechanical hoist.

 You cannot put paint in a Hippobag.
 If you have paint to dispose of, you’ll have to use an alternative disposal method as you can’t place any liquid waste in a skip bag.
-It’s classified hazardous waste.
+It’s classified as hazardous waste.
 Check out our paint disposal guide to find out how best to dispose of empty, half-full and full tins of paint.

 A mattress can be disposed of in a Hippobag if you use an independent contractor but you’ll be charged extra for it.
 Hippowaste do not collect mattresses